WAAAlex1/agile-hw/lab8/README.md

 Use that buffer to implement a bubble queue (e.g., an element is moved forward when the next position is empty) of depth given as parameter.

-`MyQueueTest.scala` implements a simgle test for the queue.
+`MyQueueTest.scala` implements a simple test for the queue.
 Use that test to get your implementation started.
 Add a test for the latency of the queue (the element needs to bubble from the input to the output).